 The Rio Salado bike path is arguably the first tangible link in this chain.
 Maybe the organizations trying to make this happen should focus there.
 It’s a perfect starting point for a connected, healthy community.
 It could fuse transit, recreation, business and residential development.

 The Rio Reimagined effort should definitely engage supporters of The Loop in Tucson.
 That’s 130 miles-plus of car-free riding.
 And Phoenix cyclists who know about it are jealous.
-It’s an example of what’s possible with political will and funds.
+It’s an example of what’s possible with political will and funding.

 Planning a Long Ride